1 month / 4 week old sleep schedule: Bedtime and nap schedules

 Sleep fact for 1 month old babies

-Nap “schedules” and durations vary quite a bit in the beginning.
-We won’t expect much regularity with their sleep schedule until after they reach 3 - 4 months old.
+Nap “schedules” and sleep durations vary quite a bit in the early months.
+We won’t expect much regularity with newborn’s sleep times until after they reach 3 - 4 months old.
+Every day will likely look different and that’s OK!

 Sample 1 month old sleep schedule

 At 1 month, your little one's "schedule" will likely still be unpredictable.
-Sleep times and durations will vary and this is normal!
+Sleep times and durations will vary day to day and this is normal!
 Here's what a day in the life of a 1 month old newborn may look like:

 Naptime schedule for a 1 month old baby